shalomimmanuel/Monostable-Multivibrator/README.md

 •	Increasing R or C increases pulse duration.
 •	Used in timers, delay circuits, and pulse generation applications.
 ## Viva Questions
 1. What is a monostable multivibrator?
+A monostable multivibrator is a circuit that has one stable state and one quasi-stable state.
+When a trigger pulse is applied, the circuit switches to the quasi-stable state for a fixed time and then automatically returns to its stable state.
 2. Write the pulse width formula.
+The pulse width of a monostable multivibrator using a 555 timer is given by T = 1.1 RC where R is the resistance and C is the capacitance connected to the circuit.
 3. What is the stable state of monostable?
+In a monostable circuit, the stable state is the condition in which the output remains LOW until a trigger pulse is applied.
 4. Why is it called “one-shot”?
+It is called a one-shot because the circuit produces only one output pulse for each triggering input signal.
 5. What happens if capacitor value increases?
+If the capacitance value increases, the pulse width increases because the capacitor takes more time to charge, resulting in a longer output pulse.